kind-lab/mimic-fhir/README.md

 - The [HAPI FHIR Server Validation](https://github.com/kind-lab/mimic-fhir/wiki/HAPI-FHIR-Server-Validation) section walks through validating the MIMIC resources against various implementation guides using HAPI FHIR.
 - The [py_mimic_fhir CLI](https://github.com/kind-lab/mimic-fhir/wiki/py_mimic_fhir-CLI) section details the arguments that can be used in the CLI
 - The [Bundle and Export](https://github.com/kind-lab/mimic-fhir/wiki/HAPI-Bundles-and-Export) section goes over the bundling process and export execution.

+## Ubuntu Specific
+- This is a specific guide for those of us on Ubuntu, the above documentation is great, but there were some changes that I had to make and I thought I would document them here.

+### Postgresql

+- You need Postgres for everything that comes after, so make sure you have it.